Stepney, South Australia: The 19th century

 Stepney was, despite its humble beginnings, not without influence and in 1851 the South Australian Ballot Association was set up and at the Maid and Magpie Hotel, and on 11 February 1851 the secret ballot was advocated.
 This movement was most significant in the development of South Australia's democratic system.
 Returning miners from the gold rushes of Ballarat and Bendigo were instrumental in building many of Adelaide's fine homes and businesses.
 Stepney shared in this phenomenon with some substantial residences amid the poorer houses, though bankruptcy was never far from those who acquired wealth quickly.

 In the early 1860s semi-rural Stepney was the haunt of some rather colourful characters who operated around Adelaide's parklands.
 The area around the Maid and Magpie Hotel was the scene of various robberies by the romantically named Captain Moonlight, not to be confused with the better known bushranger in New South Wales named Captain Moonlight.
 Stepney's highwayman, it later transpired, was armed with nothing more lethal than a camouflaged pipe-case and, after incarceration, became a respected member of society.

-The equally romantically named Captain Thunderbolt, not to be confused with Captain Thunderbolt in New South Wales, was said to roam the area and even emulated the mythical Robin Hood...
+The similarly named Captain Thunderbolt, not to be confused with Captain Thunderbolt in New South Wales, was said to roam the area and even emulated Robin Hood...

 Richard Dawes, carpenter of Prospect Village, returning home... was... attacked by Captain Thunderbolt...
 Mr Dawes [handed] him his purse, but on inspecting it [found] some few silver coins of little value; [Captain Thunderbolt] said, "Oh!
 I see you're a poor man like myself and I don't want to injure you..."
 Whether the two were one and the same cannot be said, but the accounts support the growing mythology of lawlessness to be found in the area.

 By the 1870s Stepney contained many small houses with small backyards and no drainage.
 They were considered to be hotbeds of disease and fever.
 These houses, however, gave Stepney much of its racy nature with its inhabitants developing strength in their inevitable struggles with life.
 In the late 1870s these struggles evidenced themselves in the pilfering of firewood and the subsequent use of dynamite in planted logs by the firewood owners, to exact retribution.

 During this time Stepney became the home of some significant industries lured by proximity to the city and the development of improved transport.
 In 1888 the Phoenix Distillery at 42 Nelson Street was bought by Douglas Tolley and his brother Ernest, together with a London distiller Thomas Scott.
 They traded in the name of Tolley, Scott and Tolley.
 Tolley, Scott & Tolley was, at one time, Australia's leading brandy producer.

 Toward the end of the 19th century, Stepney was briefly the home and a place of schooling for a very young Hans Heysen.
 Hans was awarded an Order of the British Empire and subsequently knighted for his service to art.